 Encrypted text claims are the encrypted counterparts to cleartext plains using either symmetric or asymmetric encryption.

 Hash signature claims are specially encrypted trees of cleartext claims.
-They can be used to selectively reveal certain claims to certain parties.
+They can be used to reveal certain claims to certain parties selectively.

-Information on the ledger is public and permanent, therefore only data that is not personally identifiable should live there.
-All claims that contain any kind of private data should be kept off-ledger and only shared via secure and uncorrelatable means (peer-to-peer communication as defined in Sovrin and implemented in Hyperledger:Indy).
+Information on the ledger is public and permanent.
+Therefore only data that is not personally identifiable should live there.
+All claims that contain any kind of private data should be kept off-ledger and only shared via secure and not co-relatable meaning (peer-to-peer communication as defined in Sovrin and implemented in Hyperledger:Indy).

 Decentralised identifiers and associated DID documents.

 Proof of consent for data sharing

 Private data of any kind (including hashed personal data)

 For a decentralized identity system to be widely adopted, we need to reduce the barrier to entry and improve the on-boarding process.
 Therefore, we believe that a flexible resolution of short, human-readable names and resource identifiers that map to accounts, data or services should be defined.
 Read the next short section on the Radix Name Service.